Deferasirox (By mouth)

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, eye problems (such as cataracts, glaucoma), hearing problems, or stomach or bowel problems (such as ulcers or bleeding).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, cancer, eye problems (such as cataracts, glaucoma), hearing problems, or stomach or bowel problems (such as ulcers or bleeding).

 - This medicine can cause the following problems:

 - Liver problems

 - Stomach or bowel bleeding (may be life-threatening)

 - Anemia or other problems with blood cell counts

 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Wash your hands often.

 - This medicine may make you dizzy.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.